SpenceKonde/megaTinyCore/README.md

 These parts do not support using an external crystal like the classic ATtiny parts do, however the internal oscillator is tightly calibrated enough that the internal clock will work for UART communication.

-## There hardware reset pin is shared with UPDI programming.
+## The hardware reset pin is shared with UPDI programming.
-It could also be set as a GPIO pin, but we already have two very compelling uses for said pin!
+The pin PA0 is the UPDI *or* reset pin depending on fuse settings (it could also be set as a GPIO pin, but we already have two very compelling uses for said pin)

 This has one very troubling consequence - if we want to program via UPDI, we must not make that pin a Reset pin, otherwise we would need to use an HV programmer to reset the chip to allow UPDI programming again.
 At present this process is beyond the scope of this guide (apparently on some silicon revs, it is trivially easy to do, while on others it requires careful timing and a magic KEY signal).
 I hope to be able to point y'all to an affordable re-UPDIFIER in the near future.